Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: Experimental Study

 \subsection{Performance of MAE and MJD with Multilevel Quantization}

 The simulation performances for the three-level, four-level and six-level quantizations by using the MAE and MJD methods are also obtained for DDT.
 ROC curves obtained using MAE and MJD methods for three levels of quantization and non-quantized data are shown, in Figure \ref{Three_DDT_G_MAE_MJD}.
 This figure depicts that at global false alarm probability $p_\text{fa}=0.2$, the probability of detection, $p_d$, attains the values $0.653, 0.684$ and $0.803$ for the cases of three-level data transmissions with MJD, MAE and the non-quantized data transmission, respectively.
 Increasing the quantization level makes the MAE and MJD methods perform more closer to the performance without quantization which is depicted in Tables \ref{Comparison table2_3_4_6_G} and \ref{Gain table}.

 Table \ref{Comparison table2_3_4_6_G} shows the $p_{\text{d}}$ for $2$, $3$, $4$ and $6$ level MAE and MJD based quantized and non-quantized data transmissions for the values of $p_{\text{fa}}=0.1, 0.2, 0.3$ and $0.4$.
 At each quantization level MAE method performs better compared to MJD and the performance increases when the quantization level is increased.
-At $6$-level quantization $p_d$ obtained by MAE based method is only slightly inferior to the limiting case with no quantization.
-Quantitatively, the difference in $p_d$ is $0.022$, $0.014$, $0.018$ and $0.002$ for $p_{\text{fa}}$ values of $0.1$, $0.2$, $0.3$ and $0.4$, respectively.
-Table \ref{Gain table} shows the achieved gain in $p_d$ by using the MAE method wrt MJD method and is given by $G=\left(p_d^{\text{MAE}_i}-p_d^{\text{MJD}_i}\right)$ with the resulting percentage gain $PG=(G\times 100\%)/p_d^{\text{MAE}_i}$, where $i=2, 3, 4, 6$. \newcolumntype{g}{>{\columncolor{Gray}}c}
+At $6$-level quantization $p_d$ obtained by MAE based method is only slightly inferior to the limiting case with no quantization, quantitatively, the difference in $p_d$ is $0.022$, $0.014$, $0.018$ and $0.002$ for $p_{fa}$ values of $0.1$, $0.2$, $0.3$ and $0.4$, respectively.
+Table \ref{Gain table} shows the achieved gain in $p_d$ by using the MAE method wrt MJD method and is given by $G=\left(p_d^{\text{MAE}_i}-p_d^{\text{MJD}_i}\right)$ with the resulting percentage gain $PG=(G/p_d^{\text{MAE}_i})\times 100\%$, where $i=2, 3, 4, 6$. \newcolumntype{g}{>{\columncolor{Gray}}c}